8 Web Design Tips to Build a Client-Friendly Therapist Website

 Don’t try to handle the task by yourself.
 Visitors notice amateur photos and will assume your business is at a beginner’s level too.

 Hire a professional photographer.
 Little things like that go a long way.
+Or, even better, record a video for your therapist website.

 A therapist web site contact form can include a photo of the clinician